whitequark/blog/source/_posts/2012-07-06-lets-destroy-flash-together.markdown

 As a single obfuscator might be using various protection techniques, it would be helpful to get several different samples; even more so if it has different protection levels.

 Of course, you should not send me copyrighted .swf's or do anything similarly illegal.
-I respect the laws of the country I live in.

 I won't accept any legacy ActionScript 2 submissions.
-I don't have analysis infrastructure for that format, and it's not worth developing anyway, as it was deprecated long time ago.
+I don't have analysis infrastructure for that format, and it's not worth developing anyway, as it was deprecated long time ago and isn't used much these days.

 {% img center /images/destroy-flash/trash.png %}